1. take over the place, position, or role of (someone or something)

-The next edition - Happiness - has been scheduled for circulation in April 2021.
-Watch this space for details
+The next edition has been scheduled for circulation in Fall 2022.
+Watch this space for details.